cuba/PiuPiu/README.md

 ## License

 NetworkKit is released under the MIT license.
+[See LICENSE](https://github.com/cuba/NetworkKit/blob/master/LICENSE) for details